Red flower and snow on mountain

 Morning: Kona Coffee Country & Puʻuhonua o Hōnaunau

-Pu‘uhonua O Honaunau National Historical Park: Located about 22 miles south of Kailua Kona, the National Park Service operates this 180 acre park.
-It was once home to ancient Hawaiian royalty before the arrival of westerners.
-It also housed a place of refuge for lawbreakers who were sentenced to death if they did not reach the sanctuary before being caught.
-Walk among carved wooden ki‘i (statues), stone platforms, and reconstructed hale (thatched huts), with the sound of waves crashing on the lava rock shores.
-You can easily spend a couple of hours on a self-guided tour and observing cultural demonstrations.
-It’s open daily from 8:30 a.m.- 4:30 p.m.
+Puʻuhonua o Hōnaunau National Historical Park: Located about 22 miles south of Kailua-Kona, the National Park Service operates this 180-acre park.
+It was once home to ancient Hawaiian royalty before the arrival of Westerners.
+It also is a place of refuge for lawbreakers who were sentenced to death if they did not reach the sanctuary before being caught.
+Walk among carved wooden ki‘i (statues), stone platforms, and reconstructed hale (thatched huts) to the sound of waves crashing on the lava rock shores.
+You could easily spend a couple of hours on a self-guided tour and observing cultural demonstrations.
+It’s open daily from 8:30 a.m. to 4:30 p.m.

 Hawaiian ki'i or statues of ancient gods.
 Puuhonua o Honaunau.

 South Point: This is the halfway point between Kailua Kona and Volcano.
-South Point is the southernmost location in the United States and some historians think this was the first landing spot for ancient navigators via canoe, which is well worth a stop just to say you’ve been there.
+South Point is the southernmost point of the United States, and some historians think this was the first landing spot for ancient navigators via canoe, which is well worth a stop just to say you’ve been there.
 While the drive itself is unremarkable, it’s about 12 miles off the main highway and provides a panoramic view of the Pacific Ocean.
 It’s desolate and windy, and you’ll pass a few farms, cattle, horses, and maybe a food truck or fruit stand if you’re lucky.
-Once back on the main road, you’ll be in the Ka‘ū District.
+Once back on the main road, you’ll be in the Kaʻū District.

 Sheer cliffs at South Point.
 Photo credit: HawaiianScribe